Who I Am?

 James Brown is the Godfather of Soul.
 Michael Jackson is the King of Pop.
 Aretha Franklin is the Queen of Soul!

-All the renowned artists of the 20th century had a clear idea of who they were and could communicate that to their fans.
-They are the epitome of authenticity, which translated into solid connections with their fans.
+All the renowned artists of the 20th century had a clear idea of who they were.
+And were able to communicate that to their fans.
+Those artists are the definition of authenticity.

-When you think of Nicki Minaj, you think of corporate.
-When you think of Remy Ma, you think of independence.
+When you think of Nicki Minaj you think of corporate.
+When you think of Remy Ma you think of independence.

-You have the bands and artists who are anti-corporate and only want to keep the music true to its form.
+You have the bands and artists who are anti-corporate and only want to keep the music true to form.

 Artists like Nicki Minaj want to stay famous and relevant as a pop-culture symbol, so she’ll do what it takes.

 Think about that for a moment, reflect, and let’s do an exercise together.
-Gather a pen and paper or take notes on your phone or electronic device.
+Gather pen and paper or take notes on your phone or electronic device.

 My all-time top five artist picks are: